Most people should have their eyes tested at least once every two years.

 After your eye examination looks at the results you may receive following an eye examination and how to better understand any eye conditions you may have.

 Following an eye examination, you may be referred to an ophthalmologist at a hospital eye health department.
-Find out about referral to a hospital for diagnosis.

 Our Helpline is your direct line to the support, advice, and products you need to face the future with confidence.
 If you or someone you know has a sight problem, our specialist advice workers can help.Contact Us